Okay, bad news first:

 Gone are the days when you had to post 2-3 times per day for more people could reach your Facebook content.
 Quality, not quantity is key for organic traffic today because it brings better results: with more than a million links shared on Facebook every 20 minutes, your often but mediocre posts get lost in users news feeds.

 Follow the lead of Buffer: the focus on posting their best content has brought positive results.
-In 2018, there’s no need to publish on Facebook every day: analyze your greatest stuff, boost your top content, upcycle it, experiment with content types, and post at the right time.
+In 2018, there’s no need to publish on Facebook every day: analyze your greatest stuff, boost your top content, upcycle it, experiment with different content types on Facebook, and post at the right time.

 Yeah, I know you’ve read dozens of articles about the perfect time to post content on social media.
 HubSpot says Thursdays and Fridays (1 pm – 3 pm) are best, CoSchedule recommends weekends (1 am – 4 pm), and Buzzsumo insists on off-peak times to publish Facebook posts.

 None of them will work if your data tell the target audience isn’t on Facebook during the aforementioned time.
 There are no universal best hours for posting; publish your best content when your audience is online.